 22. Mitigation - All appropriate and practicable steps must first be taken to avoid and minimize impacts to aquatic resources.
 For unavoidable impacts, compensatory mitigation is required to replace the loss of wetland, stream, and/or other aquatic resource functions (33 CFR 332).
 The proposed compensatory mitigation must utilize a watershed approach and fully consider the ecological needs of the watershed.
 Where an appropriate watershed plan is available, mitigation site selection should consider recommendations in the plan.
 The applicant must describe in detail how the mitigation site was chosen and will be developed, and be based on the specific resource need of the impacted watershed.
-Permit applicants are responsible for proposing an appropriate form and amount of compensatory mitigation required when evaluating compensatory mitigation options and determining the type of mitigation that would be environmentally preferable.
-In making this determination, the District will assess the likelihood for ecological success and sustainability, the location of the compensatory mitigation include aquatic resource restoration, establishment, enhancement, and in certain circumstances, preservation.
+Permit applicants are responsible for proposing an appropriate compensatory mitigation of offset unavoidable impacts.
+However, the District is responsible for determining the appropriate form and amount of compensatory mitigation required when evaluating compensatory mitigation options and determining the type of mitigation that would be environmentally preferable.
+In making this determination, the District will assess the likelihood for ecological success and sustainability, the location of the compensatory mitigation with the watershed.
+Methods of providing compensatory mitigation include aquatic resource restoration, establishment, enhancement, and in certain circumstances, preservation.
 Compensatory mitigation will be accomplished by establishing a minimum ratio of 1.5 acres of mitigation to ensure that the impacts are no more than minimal.
 Further information is available at www.lrc.usace.army.mil/Missions/Regulatory/Illinois/Mitigation.aspx.